msedgren/cursing_less/README.md

 plugin [Voice Code Idea](https://github.com/anonfunc/intellij-voicecode).

 This plugin requires [cursing_less_talon](https://github.com/msedgren/cursing_less_talon) and [Talonhub/community](https://github.com/talonhub/community).
 Cursing_less_talon provides details about the usage and available commands.
+Alternatively, you can disable the decorators within the plugin settings and only use the functionality provided by Talonhub/Community.

 <!-- Plugin description end -->
 ## Installation